message/iata/HK.md

 - spouses and minor children younger than 18 years of Hong Kong SAR, China residents.
 They must present proof of their relationship;
 - deadheading crew;
 - merchant seamen.
-2. Passengers who in the past 21 days have been in or transited through Brazil, India, Ireland (Rep.), Pakistan, Philippines, South Africa or United Kingdom for more than 2 hours are not allowed to enter.
+2. Passengers who in the past 21 days have been in or transited through Brazil, India, Ireland (Rep.), Nepal, Pakistan, Philippines, South Africa or United Kingdom for more than 2 hours are not allowed to enter.
 3. Passengers transiting through Hong Kong SAR, China must:
 - have a connecting flight booked on the same ticket, and
 - have all the boarding passes printed, and